These Old Shades

+These Old Shades is a 1926 historical romance written by British novelist Georgette Heyer.
+The novel is set around 1755: Heyer refers to the Duke of Avon's participation in the 1745 uprising as ten years previous; in addition the Prince of Condé is said to be about 20 years old.
+However, she also refers to Madame de Pompadour as actively involved with Louis XV, whereas her relationship with the King ended at about 1750.

 Plot summary

-Fortune favours Justin Alastair, the uncanny and notorious Duke of Avon, casting in his way, one Paris night, the means to revenge himself on his enemy, the Comte de Saint-Vire.
-Avon literally collides with an abused boy, Léon Bonnard, whose red hair, deep blue eyes and (improbably) black eyebrows proclaim him a child of the Comte.
+Fortune favours Justin Alastair, the notorious Duke of Avon, casting in his way, one Paris night, the means to revenge himself on his enemy, the Comte de Saint-Vire.
+Avon literally collides with an abused boy, Léon Bonnard, whose red hair, deep blue eyes and black eyebrows proclaim him a child of the Comte.

 Not knowing the exact relationship between the boy and Saint-Vire, Avon purchases him from his brother, a tavern keeper.
 He takes the boy as his page, and as such can parade the boy throughout French high society, even at a party at Versailles held by Louis XV.
 The Duke displays Léon before the Comte's wife and his son and heir.
 He notes the resemblance of the son, Henri, to Léon's brother, Jean Bonnard, a tavern keeper.
 He also notes that the boy, Léon's age, prefers rural life, and wants to be a farmer.
 After this excursion to Versailles, the Comte becomes greatly interested in Léon and attempts to purchase him.
 Meanwhile, both Avon and his friend, Hugh Davenant, have realised that Léon is actually a girl, Léonie.
 Léonie is wildly devoted to Avon, seeing him as her saviour from a life of abuse, rather than as dissolute and scandalous, as the rest of the fashionable world views him.

 The Duke journeys into Champagne, where Léonie grew up, to meet a childhood mentor, the village priest who educated her.
 This discussion confirms for Avon what he had suspected: Léonie is the legitimate child of the Comte and his wife and was switched at birth with the Bonnard's newborn son, who has been raised as the Comte's heir ever since, as the Comte feared his wife would not bear any other children and he was eager to prevent his younger brother Armand from becoming his heir.